It's unlike any other later living option currently in the market.

 A communal café, restaurant and retail amenities to encourage social interaction with friends and family will be open to the wider community.

 Quality apartments with flexible open plan interior layouts offering secure assisted living environments.
-Our self-contained apartments will be available for purchase or rent, targeted at downsizers who want to maintain independence whilst benefiting from individually tailored care services and hospitality offerings.
+Our self-contained apartments will be available for purchase or rent, targeted at downsizers who want to maintain independence whilst benefiting from individually tailored support and assistance services and hospitality offerings.

-One-bed suites offering temporary care for patients who have been in hospital but cannot be looked after at home, helping to reduce the amount of time people stay in hospital and the pressure on our busy NHS services.
-In addition, the suites will offer longer-term higher care for those with greater needs.
+One-bed suites offering temporary assistance for patients who have been in hospital but cannot be looked after at home, helping to reduce the amount of time people stay in hospital and the pressure on our busy NHS services.
+In addition, the suites will offer longer-term higher support for those with greater needs.

 A specialist wellness centre, open to the local community, will provide a gymnasium, hydrotherapy pool and treatment rooms – all with easy access.